AGameAnx/dok-repo/patches/jaraci/jaraci_recent_changes.md

 	* Honourguard cruiser hover turn acceleration: `5 => 2`
 * Khaaneph:
 	* Fixed an issue where blast drone displayed damage & packets incorrectly

+## 2022-02-02 12.18
+*Not yet reflected in the main changelog.*
+* General:
+	* Fixed an issue where carriers will lose power from the reserve pool if the available power ever exceeds 30 *Khaaneph:
+	* Fixed an issue where Blast Drones fail to destroy themselves when detonating